aksgooner/StratusHere/README.md

 You can view the working web app here: https://team-105-project.shinyapps.io/web-application/

+You can read the report under the docs folder

 ## Description

+StratusHere is an interactive web application which allows small business owners to determine the viability of locations for their business type and annual sales volume.
+This helps small businesses and non-technical stakeholders make data driven decisions about their location.
+Using only simple inputs (zip code, business category, and sales estimate) we generate recommendations for properties using stored data.
+The application serves all Atlanta zip codes.

-This is the project repository for Team 105.
-We built a recommendation engine which uses real-world business data in the Atlanta Metro area to recommend suitable locations for small business expansion.
+{This is the project repository for Team 105.
+We built a recommendation engine which uses real-world business data in the Atlanta Metro area to recommend suitable locations for small business expansion.}

 This project is divided into three core parts:
 * Data collection